12 MAGICAL Things To Do In Norway (My Favorite Spots)

 This post may have affiliate links, where I may receive a commission if you purchase through them.
 Here's our Disclosure and Privacy Policy for more info.

 Norway is straight out of a dream.
 Imagine jaw-dropping fjords, colorful Arctic skies, and adventures that make you feel alive.
+That was my visit in a nutshell!
 Whether you’re chasing the Northern Lights, kayaking between towering cliffs, or exploring charming villages, Norway is pure magic.

 Coolest activities in Norway